 CANNON Memorial Bursary [#7924]

-This fund was established by the family and friends of the late Dr. G. Harry Cannon who was a member of the Faculty of Education and who devoted much of his life to Development Education and latterly, the education of Native Indians.
-Bursaries totalling $900 (normally, awards will not be less than $250 each) are awarded to Native Indian students (Status or Non-status) who have completed at least one undergraduate year and are enrolled in the Faculty of Education.
+This fund was established by the family and friends of the late Dr. G. Harry Cannon who was a member of the Faculty of Education and who devoted much of his life to Development Education and latterly, the education of First Nations peoples.
+Bursaries totalling $1,000 (normally, awards will not be less than $250 each) are awarded to First Nations students (Status or Non-status) who have completed at least one undergraduate year and are enrolled in the Faculty of Education.
 Recipients must have a good academic standing and need financial assistance.